-As a part-time student you will be required to attend classes, seminars, supervision meetings and other obligations in Oxford for a minimum of thirty days each year.
+Full-time and part-time students are required to attend classes, seminars, supervision meetings and other obligations in Oxford.

 There will be limited flexibility in the dates and pattern of attendance.
-Attendance will be required during term-time at least one day each week throughout the first two years of your study on days determined by your class and seminar attendance and by your supervisor.
-Attendance will be required outside of term-time on dates to be determined by mutual agreement with your supervisor.
+Attendance by part-time students will be required between one to three days a week during term-time throughout the first two years of your study on days determined by your class and seminar attendance and by your supervisor.
+Attendance may be required outside of term-time on dates to be determined by mutual agreement with your supervisor.